tale-toul/OCP4AzureIPI/README.md

     The Application Gateway terminates the TLS connections so it needs a full certificate, containing the private and public keys.

     This certificate can be obtained from a well known certification authority or generated internally.
-This instructions show how to obtain these certificates by extracting them from the API endpoint and the default ingress controller, but a new certificate created by a CA is also, see [Obtaining Certificates from Let's Encrypt](#obtaining-certificates-from-lets-encrypt) to see an example on how to obtain these certificates from a well known Certification Authority.
+This instructions show how to extract the certificates from the Openshift cluster API endpoint and the default ingress controller.
+A new certificate created by a CA is also valid, see [Obtaining Certificates from Let's Encrypt](#obtaining-certificates-from-lets-encrypt) for an example on how to obtain these certificates from a well known Certification Authority.

     The certificate used to access application secure routes should be valid for the DNS domain of the applications, but the external and internal domains don't need to be the same, for example the external hostname of an application could be _app1.example.com_ and its internal name _app1.apps.ocp4.jupiter.net_, this provides a layer of abstraction that can hide the complexities of the OCP cluster behind the application gateway and can simplify the migration of applications from one cluster to another.

-    This repository only supports wildcard certificates, covering any application in the DNS domain for which the certificate is valid.
+    This repository only supports wildcard certificates for applications in the DNS domain for which the certificate is valid.
 A wildcard certificate contains a CN field and possibly a SAN field like in the following example:

         Subject: CN = *.apps.jupiter.example.com
         ...